 Homeowners who get their flood insurance from the Federal Emergency Management Agency (FEMA) may see their premiums go up starting on April 1, 2022﹘that is, if they haven’t seen rates increase already.
 The agency announced a change to its rating system late last year and has been rolling it out ever since.

 The result?
-Approximately 82 percent of single family homeowners insured through FEMA’s National Flood Insurance Program (NFIP) have seen or will see flood insurance rate increases.
+Approximately 82 percent of single-family homeowners insured through FEMA’s National Flood Insurance Program (NFIP) have seen or will see flood insurance rate increases.

-Where Will nfip flood insurance rates increase the most?
+Where will NFIP flood insurance rates increase the most?

 FEMA has provided an interactive map, developed by The Pew Charitable Trusts and the Association of State Floodplain Managers, to help homeowners identify if their property will see a rate increase.
 Highlights include NFIP flood insurance rate increases for approximately:

-- 89% of Texas single family homeowners.
+- 89% of Texas single-family homeowners.

-- 88% of Florida single family homeowners.
+- 88% of Florida single-family homeowners.

-- 87% of Mississippi single family homeowners.
+- 87% of Mississippi single-family homeowners.

-- 85% of Alabama single family homeowners.
+- 85% of Alabama single-family homeowners.

-- 83% of Louisiana single family homeowners.
+- 83% of Louisiana single-family homeowners.

-- 80% of South Carolina single family homeowners.
+- 80% of South Carolina single-family homeowners.

 Homeowners in coastal states will likely be hit hardest by the flood insurance rate increase caused by Risk Rating 2.0.
-This is partly due to the annual hurricane season that generates significant rain and storm surge that make these properties extremely susceptible to flooding.
+This is partly due to the annual hurricane season that generates significant rain and storm surges that make these properties extremely susceptible to flooding.
 However, floods can happen anywhere it rains, so in reality, flood insurance is for everyone.

 Let’s take a deeper look at exactly what this new rollout is about and how it works.